IHE/RAD.IRA/input/pagecontent/volume-1.md

 The Report Creator provides tools for the user to insert report content such as findings and impressions.
 The Report Creator may use the report content shared by other applications through the Hub (e.g. image references shared by Image Display, or measurements shared by Evidence Creator) to directly update the report (e.g. insert measurements) or generate derived report content (e.g. inject hyperlinks from image references)

 The Report Creator shall be capable of being launched by another application.
-It shall use the provided `hub.url` and `hub.topic` to join a reporting session and synchronize itself with the report context received.
+When launched, it shall use the provided `hub.url` and `hub.topic` to join a reporting session.

 The Report Creator shall be able to launch other applications and synchronize them to the same report context through the Hub.
 It shall have the following capabilities:
 - Start a new reporting session by generating a unique session ID and subscribing to the Hub on its own